Kenya Science Leadership

 Strengthening Gender Inclusion in Research Among Academic Staff at African Universities Through Transformative Leadership

-The Kenya Science Leadership team lead by Annette Okoth and Becky Aloo oganized and hosted a session on 'Strengthening Gender Inclusion in Research in Academic Institutions in Africa' at the 2025 Sustainability Research & Innovation, Africa Satelite Event (SRI-ASE).
-The event was hosted at the University of Nairobi from 4-6 June 2025.
-Also present were Constance Gikonyo and Bridget Mutuma from KE-SLP.
+The Kenya Science Leadership team lead by Annette Okoth and Becky Aloo organized and hosted a session on 'Strengthening Gender Inclusion in Research in Academic Institutions in Africa' at the 2025 Sustainability Research & Innovation, Africa Satellite Event (SRI-ASE).

 This session was part of broader efforts under the Kenya Science Leadership Program (Ke-SLP) to amplify the voices of women in science, foster inclusive research environments, and challenge structural barriers that limit gender equity in academia and research institutions across Africa.